reduxjs/redux-devtools/README.md

 #### ...Or Open Them in a New Window

 When you use [`DockMonitor`](https://github.com/gaearon/redux-devtools-dock-monitor), you usually want to render `<DevTools>` at the root of your app.
 It will appear in a docked container above it.
 However, you can also render it anywhere else in your React component tree.
-In this case, you’d create a development and a production version of some other component that would either include or exclude `<DevTools>`.
+To do this, you can remove `DockMonitor` and instead render `<DevTools>` inside some component of your app.
+Don’t forget to create two versions of this component to exclude `DevTools` in production!

-For example (you don’t have to do that!), you may prefer to display the DevTools in a separate window instead of rendering it inside the page.
+However you don’t even have to render `<DevTools>` in the same window.
+For example, you may prefer to display it in a popup.
 In this case, you can remove `DockMonitor` from `DevTools.js` and just use the `LogMonitor`, and have some code like this:

 ##### `index.js`